-Real or fake?
-I'm talking about Christmas trees, of course.
 If your family has a tradition of getting a real tree every year, St. Louis has some good places to go.
-Here are the top Christmas tree farms and other places to get a real tree in the St. Louis area.
+From nearby local tree farms to shops that sell trees right in the city, these are the top destinations to get a real tree in the St. Louis area.

 01 of 09

-Pea Ridge Forest is a family-run tree farm near Hermann, Missouri.
-Visitors can cut their own trees or pick from a variety of pre-cut options.
-There's also a gift shop, snack bar and visits from Santa.
-Pea Ridge Forest is open from 9 a.m. to dark each day starting the weekend before Thanksgiving.
+At Pea Ridge Forest, visitors can cut their own trees or pick from a variety of pre-cut options, and there's also a gift shop, snack bar, and visits from Santa on-site.
+Pea Ridge Forest is open from 9 a.m. to dark each day starting the weekend before Thanksgiving and lasting through the first of the year.

 02 of 09